 To make a one-time or recurring donation to the church you may use any option listed above: mail a check, give online (click here), or set-up a recurring payment through your bank.

 You may also donate gifts of appreciated securities, such as stocks, bonds and mutual funds.
 This is an easy and tax-smart way to support the work of the church.
-Please contact Tom Bloom (email@example.com ), Treasurer, or Carolyn Marshall (firstname.lastname@example.org), Finance Elder, for more information.
+Please contact JR Wilson (firstname.lastname@example.org), Treasurer, or Jan Alpert (email@example.com), Finance Elder, for more information.

 Change Can Make a Change